Grootsingh/Noob-Docs/Git-GitHub.md

 5. **Work in Your Fork:** You can now make changes, create branches, add commits, and push them to your forked repository.
 This is a safe space to experiment without affecting the original repository or its contributors.

    you generally make a new branch to try out your own new fetatures. adn later commit and push it to your own copy-repo.

 6. **Keeping Up-to-Date:** Over time, as the original repository gets updated, you might want to incorporate those changes into your fork.
 This can be done by adding the original repository as a remote and pulling in changes.
 This ensures that your fork remains in sync with the original repository.

    when you fork a repo. you are making a copy of the original repo. but as time passes its quite possible that the original repo get's updated as time passes. but those changes are not reflected in your copied-repo. becouse there is no connection no link between your copied-repo and original-repo. once you copied it now it's in your own independent environment to experiment. you can do what ever you want.

    so, to be uptodate with the newly added commits to the original-repo. you can added that origina-repo in your local-machine as remote generally named as upstream. becouse you are using it for pulling new changes in your copied repo (in your local machine). you can't push changes becouse you don't have permision to push in the original repo.

 7. **Contributing Back:** If you've made changes or improvements in your fork that you think could benefit the original repository, you can submit a pull request.
 This is essentially a request to the original repository's maintainers to consider merging your changes into their codebase.

    Forking is a key feature of GitHub and other Git-based version control systems.
 It promotes collaboration, open-source contributions, and allows developers to work on projects without requiring direct access to the original repository.
 It's often used to contribute to open-source projects, experiment with code, and create personalized versions of existing projects.

-### What is Pull Request (PR)
+## What is Pull Request (PR)

-- it is a request to the owner of the repository to merge your branch to the original repo.
+<span style="opacity: 0.6;">It is a request to the owner of the repository to merge your branch to the original repo.<snap>

 when we use git pull origin. we fetch + merge changes to the working directory but in our local machine. in pull request we want the owner of the repository to fetch our branch and merge our branch to there working directory.